Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation Framework

 \subsubsection{Reflection Check Logic}

-Considering some claims in intermediate steps are meta-cognitive reflections, in Round 2, we retrieve the top-K\footnote{K=10 to include more abundant context.} most similar claims from the \textit{Claim Memory} (accumulated from prior research steps) and task LLM to verify the unsupported claim against these retrieved claims, which can determine if an intermediate claim unsupported by any external document is a valid internal reflection based on the DRA's past reasoning and findings.
+Considering some claims in intermediate steps are meta-cognitive reflections, in Round 2, we retrieve the top-K (K=10 to include more abundant context) most similar claims from the \textit{Claim Memory} (accumulated from prior research steps) and task LLM to verify the unsupported claim against these retrieved claims, which can determine if an intermediate claim unsupported by any external document is a valid internal reflection based on the DRA's past reasoning and findings.
+Claims may still be judged as supported if they express valid reflections, reasonable next-step inferences, or universally accepted common knowledge, even when no single retrieved source states them verbatim.